Facebook organic reach is down. Way down.

 You first share a post on your Facebook page.
 Then, you share it from the page on your personal Facebook profile.

-WPChronicles increased their reach from 5 people to 134, by using this strategy.
+WPChronicles increased its reach from 5 people to 134, by using this strategy.

-This strategy isn’t scaleable so it can’t serve as the only component of your media marketing campaign.
-But, you can use it occasionally for the posts that will add value to your Facebook friends.
+However, you can use it occasionally for posts that add value to your Facebook friends.

 Pro Tip: If you just started your Facebook page, you can quickly build your first 100 fans and get social proof.
 Just use the “Invite Friends” feature.